ancientml/ml4al-2024/call-for-papers.md

 **SUBMISSION INFORMATION**

-We welcome long (8 page) and short (4 page) paper submissions, submitted directly through [OpenReview](https://openreview.net/group?id=aclweb.org/ACL/2024/Workshop/ML4AL) or via ARR.
+We welcome long (8 page) and short (4 page) paper submissions, submitted directly through OpenReview or via ARR Commitment.
 Accepted regular workshop papers will be included in the workshop proceedings, but non-archival submissions are also welcome:

 **Regular workshop papers**: Both long (8 pages) and short (4 pages) papers may have unlimited pages for references and up to 100 MB of